NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Add `nvf-print-config` & `nvf-print-config-path` helper scripts to Neovim closure.
 Both of those scripts have been automatically added to your PATH upon using neovimConfig or `programs.nvf.enable`.

   - `nvf-print-config` will display your `init.lua`, in full.
   - `nvf-print-config-path` will display the path to _a clone_ of your `init.lua`.
 This is not the path used by the Neovim wrapper, but an identical clone.

+- Add `vim.ui.breadcrumbs.lualine` to allow fine-tuning breadcrumbs behaviour on Lualine.
+Only `vim.ui.breadcrumbs.lualine.winbar` is supported for the time being.
+  - [](#opt-vim.ui.breadcrumbs.lualine.winbar.enable) has been added to allow controlling the default behaviour of the `nvim-navic` component on Lualine, which used to occupy `winbar.lualine_c` as long as breadcrumbs are enabled.
+  - `vim.ui.breadcrumbs.alwaysRender` has been renamed to
+    [](#opt-vim.ui.breadcrumbs.lualine.winbar.alwaysRender) to be conform to the
+    new format.

 [ppenguin](https://github.com/ppenguin):